 It happens every year at this time — the weather warms up, and I can’t help but dive head first into home projects!
 It feels so good to get back to it.

-We moved into this lovely little 1930’s home last September, and if you follow me on Instagram, you’ve seen bits and pieces of our new house, but I thought it was time for a proper update.
+We moved into this lovely little 1930’s home last September, and I thought it was time for a proper update.

 We have several projects going on.
 In this post, I’ll share: